DescriptionDon't miss any notification on your phone or tablet.

 On some Samsung phones (for example Galaxy S3, Galaxy Note) enabling our Accessibility Service causes the phone to speak actions like "folder opened" (-> enabling the TalkBack feature, even if it is turned off).
 This is a bug in Samsung's TouchWiz interface.
 We can't do anything about it and have to wait for Samsung to fix it.
 Many other apps suffer from this bug.
 You can follow the bug report here:

-Some of our users told us that a workaround is to disable Samsung TTS in Settings > Apps > All Apps.
+Based on feedback received from our users a workaround is to disable Samsung TTS in Settings > Apps > All Apps.

 Android 4.3+ is not affected by this.